Espresso v.0

 • Connect the signal wire of SERVO_H to digital pin 7 on the ESP32.

-Connect the WS2812 Signal pin to the ESP32.
+Connect the WS2812 LED Ring and the Buzzer.

 • Connect the signal wire of the RGB ring to digital pin 10 on the ESP32.

-Step-by-Step Assembly Instructions:
+Assembly

 - Break of down the assembly process into manageable steps. - Use detailed images or animations to illustrate each step. - Explain how to connect each component to the ESP32.